-Spending money wisely, saving cash and investing can all help build wealth – as well as bring you greater personal happiness.
+Spending money wisely, saving cash and investing can all help build your wealth management planning strategy – as well as bring you greater personal happiness.

 As I prepare for continued wealth building in 2020 and into the next decade, I wanted to share a dozen ways that my husband, Earl, and I spent strategically, invested and built wealth in 2019: